Once again this contains a massive amount of material, pick and choose what you need.

 - The latest government plan is for a minimum sentence of five years for the illegal possession of firearms.

-- The Metropolitan Police Commissioner, Sir John Stevens, supports the move for mandatory prison sentences for firearms offences.
+- An ex Metropolitan Police Commissioner, Sir John Stevens, supported the move for mandatory prison sentences for firearms offences.

 5. Black Rights

 A Commission for Racial Equality rep and Labour Group member Trevor Phillips called hip hop a 'gold chain, no brain' culture.
 He makes the point that 2 thirds of lower income black families in the UK are brought up by a single mum.
 He states that black father's have abdicated responsibility for their kids.
 This inevitably has an impact on young lives.

 Within the black community voices are now being raised to fight the problem together.
 Too many community leaders, they say, are just there for recognition and to claim racism is the answer.
 Many black women are saying the solution is deeper and is about responsibility, reclaiming the streets and starting to parent properly.